The Full accident report can be read here. (Department of Transport)

 as Location 17, which contains the apparatus for boosting

-the control voltage, and controlling the output from a locally provided power
+the control voltage, and controlling the output from a locally provided dc power

 supply.
 It was there that the signal technicians were sent to work.